khanna91/astro-markdown-generator/readme.md

 ```
 -s is the source path of validators
 -o is the location of the markdown file will be generated
+-d if you are running deprecated version of joi
 ```

 Example for multiple validator file